AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-api-reference/dcs-api-methods.md

 Note the requirements for sending data using the `POST` method:

-* The maximum allowed content length is 32K.
+* The maximum allowed size is 32K.
 * Set the content type to **application/x-www-form-urlencoded**.

 **Sample call**